Ellison Street Project

 Why is the city participating in this project?

-The city has been focusing on specific areas of Old Town, which include:
+The city has focused on specific areas of Old Town, which include:

 • Bringing development complementary to Mayor Vera Calvin Plaza